fogo-sh/stickertrade/dev-logs/3-branding-and-login.md

 <img src="/images/dev-logs/3/current-favicon.svg" alt="Current favicon / logo of the site, a slightly peeled off sticker with a gradient on its front, and the white of the peeled off area visible" class="w-1/2 mx-auto p-2">

-Hand-edited SVG (that's actually just the sites favicon), which uses the brand colors, and is meant to look like a partially peeled sticker with the white on its top right.
+Logo is a hand-edited SVG (that's actually just the sites favicon), which uses the brand colors, and is meant to look like a partially peeled sticker with the white on its top right.

 ---